Marlon Felter

 Marlon Felter (born 21 July 1978) is a Surinamese former professional footballer who played as a defender.
+He is the most capped player of all time for the Suriname national team, with 48 caps.

 Career

 Felter played club football for Inter Moengotapoe, FCS Nacional, and WBC.

 He earned 44 caps for Suriname between 2004 and 2011, which included 19 appearances in FIFA World Cup qualifying matches.